Skip to main content

 There are a few situations where surgery might be used for someone with myeloma.
 For example:

-• Emergency surgery might be needed to stabilize the spinal cord if someone has spinal cord compression that is causing paralysis, severe muscle weakness, or numbness.
+• Emergency surgery for spinal cord compression: If you have spinal cord compression that is causing paralysis, severe muscle weakness, or numbness, you might need surgery to stabilize your spinal cord.

-• Surgery might be done to attach metal rods or plates to support weakened bones and prevent or treat fractures.
+• Surgery to support weakened bones: Surgery might be done to attach metal rods or plates that support weakened bones to prevent or treat fractures.

 Rajkumar SV, Dispenzieri A. Chapter 101: Multiple myeloma and related disorders.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE.
 Abeloff’s Clinical Oncology.
 6th edition.
 Philadelphia, PA.
 Elsevier: 2020.